iOS based Biometric Local Authentication

 - LAError.biometryNotEnrolled: Authentication could not start because the user has not enrolled in biometric authentication.

-- LAError.biometryLockout: Authentication could not continue because the user has been locked out of biometric authentication, due to failing authentication too many times.
+- LAError.biometryLockout: Authentication could not continue because the user is now under lock out of biometric authentication, due to failing authentication too many times.

-LAContext provide method for evaluating the specified policy.
+LAContext provides method for estimating the specified policy.
 So the evaluatePolicy(_:localizedReason:reply:) method return true if policy evaluation succeeded, otherwise false.

-LAContext provide method for evaluating the access control for a given operation.
+LAContext provides a method for evaluating the access control for a given operation.
 So the evaluateAccessControl(_:operation:localizedReason:reply:) method return true if policy evaluation succeeded, otherwise false.

 LAContext provides a method invalidate() to Invalidates the authentication context.
 Calling this method stops any pending policy evaluations, causing them to fail with the LAError.Code.systemCancel error code.